musavirchukkan/twilio-webhook/README.md

 1. Make sure your PHP server and ngrok are both running.

-2. Call the configured Twilio phone number `+1 (934) 253-0570`.
+2. Call the configured Twilio phone number `+1 (xxx) xxx-xxxx`.

 3. Check the logs in the `logs/` directory to verify the call was received and TwiML was generated.

-4. Verify that your WebSocket server at `wss://devapi.ivoz.ai/llm-campaigns/ws/groq/?bot=ivoz` receives a connection and the audio stream from Twilio.
+4. Verify that your WebSocket server at `wss:webhook-server-url` receives a connection and the audio stream from Twilio.

 ### 5. Production Deployment